Tweed Heads: Demographics

-In the 2016 census, Tweed Heads (suburb) recorded a population of 8,176 people made up of 52.2 percent female and 47.8 percent male.
-Aboriginal and Torres Strait Islander people made up 2.4% of the population.
-The median age of the population was 56 years, 18 years above the Australian median.
+In the 2021 census, The Tweed Heads urban centre had 63,721 people.
+In the same year, the Tweed Heads suburb recorded a population of 8,176 people made up of 52.9 percent female and 47.1 percent male.
+Aboriginal and Torres Strait Islander people made up 3.0% of the population.
+The median age of the population was 55 years, 17 years above the Australian median.
 This has made the Tweed Heads region a prime location for retirement living, with 14 separate retirement villages.
-69.6% of people were born in Australia.
-The next most common countries of birth were England 5.8% and New Zealand 3.6%.
+70.9% of people were born in Australia.
+The next most common countries of birth were England 5.0%, New Zealand 3.7%, Brazil 2.3% and the Philippines 1.0%.
 83.8% of people spoke only English at home.

-The most common responses for religion were No Religion 26.3%, Catholic 24.1% and Anglican 20.4%.
+The most common responses for religion were No Religion 37.9%, Catholic 22.1% and Anglican 15.3%.

 Composition of the Tweed Heads urban area Population by Statistical Local Area: